“Nobody exists on purpose. Nobody belongs anywhere. We’re all going to die. Come watch TV.”

 The show clearly has been regarded “philosophical” due to the reason that it tackles ideas like nihilism and existentialism very often in its episodes.

 Unlike other adult cartoons, the show hasn’t relied on dirty or sexual jokes as often.
 Also, the other shows do not really focus much on philosophical topics as much as Rick and Morty when they do.

-In an episode where I got the aforementioned quote, Morty calmed his sister Summer down, who was on the verge of leaving after finding out that she was unwanted and that her mother thought about getting an abortion.
+In an episode where I got the depressing quote, Morty calmed his sister Summer down.
+Who, in a crazy turn of events, was on the verge of leaving after finding out that she was unwanted and that her mother thought about getting an abortion.